JL-Benoit/SQL_Project_Data_Job_Analysis/README.md

 </br>

-### 2. What skills are required for the highest-paying data analyst jobs?
+### 2. What skills are required for the highest paying data analyst jobs?

 To understand which skills are needed for the **best paying roles**, I used a JOIN between the job listings and the skills data.
 This made it possible to identify which skills employers prioritize for high salary positions.